2025 Cure Bowl

-The StaffDNA 2025 Cure Bowl is a college football bowl game that is scheduled to be played on December 17, 2025, at Camping World Stadium located in Orlando, Florida.
-The eleventh annual StaffDNA Cure Bowl game will feature teams from the American Conference, Sun Belt Conference, Conference USA, Mid-American Conference and the Mountain West Conference.
-The game is scheduled to begin at 5:00 p.m.
-EST and will air on ESPN.
-The Cure Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season.
-The bowl game will be sponsored by StaffDNA, and the game will be officially known as the StaffDNA Cure Bowl.
+The 2025 Cure Bowl was a college football bowl game played on December 17, 2025, at Camping World Stadium located in Orlando, Florida.
+The eleventh annual Cure Bowl featured the Old Dominion Monarchs (9–3) of the Sun Belt Conference and the South Florida Bulls (9–3) of the American Conference.
+Old Dominion beat South Florida by a score of 24–10.
+The game began at approximately 5:00 p.m.
+EST and aired on ESPN.
+The Cure Bowl was one of the 2025–26 bowl games concluding the 2025 FBS football season.
+The game was sponsored by StaffDNA, a digital marketplace for healthcare jobs, and was officially known as the StaffDNA Cure Bowl.